MicrosoftDocs/dynamics365smb-docs/business-central/fa-depreciation-methods.md

 The straight-line amount is used because it is the greater amount.

 ## User-defined Depreciation
-The program has a facility that allows you to set up user-defined depreciation methods.
+The application has a facility that allows you to set up user-defined depreciation methods.

 With a user-defined method, you use the **Depreciation Tables** page, where you must enter a depreciation percentage for each period (month, quarter, year, or accounting period).